mph-/lcapy/doc/netlists.rst

 There are three circuit methods that will create a Oneport object from a Circuit object:

-- `thevenin(Np, Nm)`  This creates a series combination of a voltage source and an impedance.
+- `thevenin(Np, Nm)`  Creates a series combination of a voltage source and an impedance.

-- `norton(Np, Nm)`  This creates a parallel combination of a current source and an impedance.
+- `norton(Np, Nm)`  Creates a parallel combination of a current source and an impedance.

-- `oneport(Np, Nm)` This creates either a Norton model, Thevenin model, source, or impedance as appropriate.
+- `oneport(Np, Nm)` Creates either a Norton model, Thevenin model, source, or impedance as appropriate.

 A Oneport object is a Network object so shares the same attributes and methods, see :ref:`network_attributes` and :ref:`network_methods`.